josh-allan/ahab/README.md

 This convention massively helps with organisation and segmentation, however it makes managing containers in bulk tedious.

 Solutions such as Ouroborus (no longer maintained), or Watchtower will automatically update containers when a new image is pushed.
+This carries risk of introducing uncontrolled breaking changes.

 This was born to reduce the effort required to manage container updates.